 A2.
 Environmental Review Process.
-OPRHP initiated the SEQR review process for the proposed action to adopt and implement the SHPP/GEIS.
-OPRHP declared itself lead agency, issued a Positive Declaration, and published a Draft Scope for the Draft SHPP/DGEIS on Wednesday, April 1st, 2020, indicating a GEIS would be prepared for the proposed action.
-The public comment period for the Draft Scope of the Draft SHPP/DGEIS ran for 36 days, from Wednesday, April 1st, 2020 through close of business on Wednesday, May 6th, 2020.
-No comments concerning the Draft Scope were received during the comment period.
+The OPRHP has initiated the SEQR review process for the proposed action to adopt and implement the SHPP/GEIS.
+OPRHP declared itself lead agency, issued a Positive Declaration, and published this Draft Scoping Document on Wednesday, April 1st, 2020, indicating a GEIS would be prepared for the proposed action.